Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Proof of Theorem

 The proof of the convexity of $R_p K$ is now immediate. \begin{proof}[Proof of Theorem~\ref{t:main}] By Proposition~\ref{p:equivalence} and \eqref{eq:g_K_facts}, we may write

 The convexity of $R_p K$ follows from Theorem~\ref{t:ball_expanded}.
 Since $g_K \in \LC^0$, $R_p K$ is a convex body.
 Since $g_K$ is even, $R_p K$ is origin-symmetric. \end{proof}

 There have been a few notable expansions of radial $p$th mean bodies to various settings.
-We now demonstrate that each instance is a particular case of the extended Ball Bodies \eqref{eq:kbb}.
+We now demonstrate that each instance is a particular case of the extended Ball's bodies \eqref{eq:kbb}.

 {\bf The Analytic Setting.} In \cite{HL26}, J. Haddad and M. Ludwig introduced what we call the $L^2$ radial $p$th mean bodies $R_p f$ of $f\in \LC$.
 By defining what we call the $L^2$ covariogram of $f$,